 Please visit the LMU Bulletin for more information on minoring in German.

-Click here to see all Spring 2018 German Course Descriptions.
+Click here to see all Fall 2019 German Course Descriptions.

-Click here to see all Fall 2017 German Course Descriptions
+Click here to see all Spring 2020 German Course Descriptions.

 See all German courses offered in the LMU Bulletin.